If you could grow your business with less stress and pressure… what would be easy?

 If bringing in new clients is your answer, then this article was written just for you.

 The holy grail of sales is generating new clients by referrals.

 Referrals are so valuable because the prospective new client who is referred knows he or she has a problem that needs to be solved.
-They trust you to be the one to solve their problem – even before you meeting you – because they trust the person who connected them to you, and because they trust you they are less price sensitive.
+They trust you to be the one to solve their problem – even before meeting you – because they trust the person who connected them to you.
+And because they trust you they are less price sensitive and value you more.

 You may have been taught or come to believe through experience that referrals just happen, are sporadic, and not consistent.
 Or you may have been told to generate referrals you have to ask for them constantly or use a referral gimmick* to generate referrals.

 (*A referral gimmick is typically something you create, like a book or PDF guide, that you give to others to hand out to their clients so when they pass along your book (your gimmick), they are effectively recommending you.)